-Queen’s is committed to reducing its greenhouse gas (GHG) emissions.
+Queen’s is committed to reducing its greenhouse gas (GHG) emissions and overall energy consumption.

 A signatory to the University and College Presidents Climate Change Statement of Action for Canada, Queen’s developed its first Climate Action Plan in 2016, which pledges to achieve net-zero GHG emissions by 2040.

-In 2020, Queen’s was one of 15 founding signatories of the Investing to Address Climate Change: A Charter for Canadian Universities, and the university met its first major milestone target for the reduction of its GHG emissions.
-Data from Queen’s GHG Inventory Report for 2020 shows that the university has achieved its goal of reducing emissions by 35 percent from 2008 to 2020.
+In 2020, Queen’s was one of 15 founding signatories of the Investing to Address Climate Change: A Charter for Canadian Universities, and the university met its first major milestone target for the reduction of its GHG emissions by 35 percent from 2008 to 2020.
+Queen’s GHG Inventory Report 2022 outlines the university's second milestone target of 70% reduction by 2030.

 In 2022, Queen’s actions to advance the United Nations’ Sustainable Development Goals (SDGs) led to being ranked in the top 10 of the Times Higher Education (THE) Impact Rankings for the second year in a row.